Managing and Monitoring MySQL

 MySQL Performance and Configuration Metrics

 MySQL’s easy deployability and usability make it a popular choice among web application environments.
-This also means that Instana wrote a fully automatic sensor for the Instana agent to deploy once it detects the presence of MySQL in a monitored environment.
-The MySQL sensor will immediately begin collecting performance and configuration metrics on that particular instance of MySQL in order to determine how well it is functioning in relation to the rest of the stack.
-Queries from the application to MySQL and back must go smoothly in order for the application to function efficiently.
-The sensor will also detect configuration changes and tack them on the timeline.
-This is especially useful when using MySQL data replication as switches from master to slave will be notified.
-However, in order to properly monitor MySQL, the Instana agent must be given the necessary credentials to access the necessary metric information.
-Please see our Agent Configuration documentation for more information.
+When MySQL is detected within any application environment, the Instana Agent automatically deploys a MySQL Monitoring Sensor into each instance, immediately collecting performance and configuration metrics.
+As part of the broader application and/or infrastructure monitoring solution, Instana’s MySQL monitoring determines how well each MySQL instance is functioning in relation to the rest of the stack – including queries from the application to MySQL.
+Instana’s MySQL Monitoring sensor also detects configuration changes, storing each as an event on the Instana monitoring timeline.
+This is useful when using MySQL data replication switches from master to slave will be notified.
+However, proper MySQL monitoring must include the proper credentials to access any required metric information.
+Please see the Instana MySQL Agent Configuration documentation for more information.

 - Type Queries